 The grouping of activities is slightly different to how they were arranged in previous plans and reflects changes to the Local Government Act in 2010.
 These changes require councils to report on a number of mandatory activities.
 The intention is to enable comparisons between councils performance for these mandatory activities.
 The mandatory activities are:

-- The managed y activities are.
+- Transportation, Roads and Footpaths

 - Water Supply

 - Wastewater

 - Stormwater

-- Flood protection and River Control Works
+- · Flood protection and River Control Works